Foreign travel advice

 Equatorial Guinea has also suspended issuing visas for those intending to travel from central and west Africa.
 This has been introduced as a preventative measure against the spread of Ebola to the country.

-The Equatorial Guinea government has requested that west and central African countries instruct their embassies in Equatorial Guinea to suspend issuing visas (to Equatorial Guinea nationals or foreign residents in Equatorial Guinea) for onward travel to any country in west or central Africa.
+The Equatorial Guinea government has asked west and central African countries to instruct their embassies in Equatorial Guinea to suspend issuing visas (to Equatorial Guinea nationals or foreign residents in Equatorial Guinea) for onward travel to any country in west or central Africa.

 There have been no cases of Ebola in Equatorial Guinea.

 The World Health Organisation has issued temporary recommendations about polio vaccination.
 The government of Equatorial Guinea requires all departing travellers who have spent more than 4 weeks in the country to provide evidence of vaccination against polio.
 For more information and advice visit the website of the National Travel Health Network and Centre and contact your GP before you travel.

 There have been attacks of armed robbery on commercial shipping vessels in the Gulf of Guinea.
 See Sea travel.